-In the Law Library's rare book vaults, you will find exquisite and extraordinary gems dating from the 14th Century.
-In events, lectures, concerts, educational programs, and receptions, you will meet with today's most critical legal issues and top contributors to the rule of law.
+In the Law Library's rare book vaults, you will find extraordinary materials dating from the 14th Century.
+In events, digital collections, lectures, concerts, scholar-in-residence programs, and receptions, you will meet with today's most critical legal issues and top contributors to rule of law.

-Our Friends are lawyers and lawmakers, curators, scholars, business owners, diplomats, celebrities, activists, and others like you interested in preserving and promoting the largest legal collection in the world, the U.S. Law Library of Congress.
+Our Friends are lawyers and lawmakers, curators, scholars, business owners, diplomats, celebrities, activists – and others just like you – interested in preserving and promoting the largest legal collection in the world, the U.S. Law Library of Congress.

-We invite you to join us; we look forward to calling you a Friend.
+We look forward to calling you a Friend.

 Join our esteemed Giving Clubs and help to preserve the world's largest legal collection of resources for future generations.